Arizona Army Reserve nurse part of Federal COVID-19 response

 |0

-This work, Arizona Army Reserve nurse part of Federal COVID-19 response [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Arizona Army Reserve nurse part of Federal COVID-19 response, by COL Meritt Phillips and SFC Kenneth Scott, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT